Targeted Technology

 Series C in 2012

-Bi02 Medical, Inc. specializes in the design, development, manufacture, and commercialization of medical devices aimed at addressing clinical needs.
-The company's flagship product, the Angel Catheter, is an inferior vena cava (IVC) filter designed to protect against prophylactic pulmonary embolism and facilitate access to the central venous system in critically ill patients.
-This device allows for the administration of medications, fluids, and blood products, as well as blood sampling and monitoring of central venous pressure.
-Bi02 Medical's products are distributed globally through various partners.
-Founded in 2006, the company is headquartered in San Antonio, Texas, and operates a research and development and manufacturing facility in Golden, Colorado.
+Bi02 Medical, Inc. is a medical device company that specializes in designing, developing, manufacturing, and commercializing innovative solutions for clinical needs.
+The company's flagship product, the Angel Catheter, is an inferior vena cava (IVC) filter aimed at preventing pulmonary embolism and enabling access to the central venous system in critically ill patients.
+This catheter-based device allows for the administration of medications, fluids, or blood products, as well as blood sampling and monitoring of central venous pressure.
+Bi02 Medical operates through a network of distribution partners globally.
+Founded in 2006, the company is headquartered in San Antonio, Texas, and maintains a research and development and manufacturing facility in Golden, Colorado.

 Bi02 Medical